I was 18 when I began keeping vigil with all that was lost; which is to say, I began writing.

 “Beside the still waters, She will lead.”

-Lloyd has surprised us lately, wanting to be home for his birthday.
+Lloyd has surprised us lately, wanting to be home each year for his birthday after a couple that he spent away with girlfriends.

-It’s unfathomable that he doesn’t live with us anymore.
+It’s unfathomable to me that he doesn’t live with us anymore.
 That the flesh of my flesh is not mine forever.
 That neither of us would want it to be so.

-He was here last Christmas too, for an extended stay, during which we joined with old friends around a fire as the sun set over the waters of the Retreat Meadows.
+He was here last Christmas too, for an extended stay, during which we joined with old friends around a fire overlooking the Retreat Meadows as the sun set over the water.

-We were deep in conversation when I felt a swoosh past our circle of chairs, and my eyes followed a woman who, with a flourish, removed a dark cloak.
+We were deep in conversation with friends when I felt a swoosh past our circle of chairs, and my eyes followed a woman who, with a flourish, removed a dark cloak.

-Her presence seemed to rivet me alone, and I could no longer focus, despite the company of my son and my oldest, dearest friend.
+Her presence seemed to rivet me alone, and I’d lost the conversation, despite the company of my son and my oldest, dearest friend.

-“The Marian Sisters of Santa Rosa,” she said, pointing to the medallion that hung from her neck.
+“The Marian Sisters of Santa Rosa,” she explained, pointing to the medallion that hung from her neck.

-“My sword,” she said, of the beaded rosary that dangled from her hip down her left side, “To fight Evil.”
+“My sword,” she said standing, of the beaded rosary that dangled from her hip down her left side, “To fight Evil.”

 I returned to the fire, taking a seat across from from my friend with whom I attended the same Catholic Highschool.
 She had recently given me a nightlight that had belonged to her dear mother, and I almost thought to discard this plastic statue of Mary when after plugging it in, the bulb sparked and went black.